jotamarco/jotamarco.github.io/_pages/projetos.md

 - **Website:** [idina.network](https://idina.network/en/home/)

 <p style="text-align: center;">...</p>

+### Saúde24h-GB
+- **Role:** Coordinator
+- **Summary:**
+    Starting in January 2024, in collaboration with the NGO VIDA, INESC TEC is leading the project to develop the supporting system for the 24-hour health line service in Guinea Bissau.

+## Previous

 ### FLEXCOMM - Towards Energy-aware Communications: Connecting the power grid and communication infrastructure
 - **Funding:** FCT - Fundação para a Ciência e a Tecnologia